-With social media, and the changing algorithms, you can never be 100% sure if your audience will see your content, so once I had gained momentum on one platform and felt comfortable with my processes I expanded my reach.
-I wanted yes supply to be in front of my audience’s eyes regardless of which platform they were on so we could stay at top of mind.
+With social media, and the changing algorithms, you can never be 100% sure if your audience will see your content, so once you gain momentum on one platform and feel comfortable with the processes, expanded your reach.
+You want yes supply to be in front of your audience’s eyes regardless of which platform they were on so we could stay at top of mind.

-I would pull my followers from Instagram where my biggest audience was to my email list using an email opt-in with valuable content like a valuable guide or free training in exchange for their email address.
-This helped me drive traffic from my social media to my email list.
+Pull followers from Instagram or wherever your biggest audience is.
+Add them to your email list using an email opt-in with valuable content like a valuable guide or free training in exchange for their email address.
+This helps drive traffic from your social media to your email list.

-To promote my email list, I would share posts with related tips or short video trainings to promote the incredible value that my audience would receive when they signed up.
-I always lead with value before asking for something in return.
+To promote email lists, share posts with related tips or short video trainings to promote the incredible value that your audience receives when they sign up.
+Lead with value before asking for something in return.

-Once members of my audience were on my email list, I tried to stay in contact often by sending weekly updates, valuable advice, and offering to answer any emails with questions.
-When a member of my community was KILLING it by achieving a goal with the skills she learned from yes supply, or quite her job to take her business full time, I was giving my members shout outs.
+Once members of my audience are on your email list, try to stay in contact often by sending weekly updates, valuable advice, and offering to answer any emails with questions.
+When a member of my community was achieving a goal with the skills she learned from yes supply, or quite her job to take her business full time, give members shout outs.

-From there, I invited them to join my free Facebook group where they could connect with other women in the yes supply community, share their own social media platforms so they could grow their own followings and where I could pop in to answer questions and give really valuable live streams sharing some of my best tips on how to turn your passion into a business.
+From there, invite them to join a free Facebook group where they could connect with other customers in the yes supply community, share their own social media platforms so they could grow their own followings and where you pop in to answer questions and give really valuable live streams sharing some of your best tips on how to turn your passion into a business.

-I also use my blog to drive subscribers to my email list, where from there, they will be introduced to my Facebook group as well.
+Use blogs to drive subscribers to your email list, where from there, they will be introduced to your Facebook group as well.

 If no one knows that you exist, it’s hard for them to become a loyal subscriber, or purchase your products, so it’s important to strive to increase your discoverability as best as you can.

-Whenever I have a great piece of content, or a great piece of value, like my Facebook group, I position it strategically in multiple places so more people can discover it!
+Whenever you have a great piece of content, position it strategically in multiple places so more people can discover it!

 You can grow your Facebook group for free by:

-One thing that I love about growing a Facebook group around your community is that it’s a two-way conversation.
-While on most platforms it feels like you’re talking at your audience, Facebook groups truly create space where multiple people can jump in on a conversation or brainstorm on a topic.
+One thing that we love about growing a Facebook group around your community is that it’s a two-way conversation.
+On most platforms it feels like you’re talking at your audience.
+Facebook groups truly create space where multiple people can jump in on a conversation or brainstorm on a topic.

-If you love creating mood boards, creating motivating and inspiring content, and making things look pretty, Instagram is the platform for you.
-If you can’t be bothered to make things look gorgeous, I wouldn’t spend time on this platform.
+If you love creating mood boards and creating motivating and inspiring content, Instagram is the platform for you.
+If you can’t be bothered to make things look gorgeous, don’t spend time on this platform.

-Instagram is a highly visual platform, so if you want to see growth, you need to put the energy into making things look good.
+Instagram is a highly visual platform.
+If you want to see growth, you need to put the energy into making things look good.
 That is the main component of growing your audience on this platform.
-There’s quite a few instagram tools I use to help me stand out.
-One I love is this incredible tool called Planoly that allows me to curate content, and make sure it looks gorgeous visually
+There’s quite a few Instagram tools you can use to stand out.
+One, we love is this incredible tool called Planoly that allows you to curate content, and make sure it looks gorgeous visually

-Once you have a strong foundation of beautiful, and inspiring content increasing your growth and reach will definitely be hinged on increasing your discoverability as well.
+Once you have a strong foundation of beautiful, and inspiring content increasing your growth and reach there is one thing left to do.
+Promote your discoverability.

-Aim to use 30 hashtags every time you post, as every hashtag is another opportunity for someone to discover your content and hit the ‘follow’ button.
+Aim to use 30 hashtags every time you pos.
+Every hashtag is another opportunity for someone to discover your content and hit the ‘follow’ button.

 You can also grow your audience by increasing your discoverability in other ways on the platform.
 Adding geotags to your posts means that when people are nearby, they can search your location and discover you.

-I would also tag accounts and brands that you want to align with when it makes sense.
-By tagging accounts that align to your message and brand, you increase your discoverability when your target audience is searching for images they are featured it.
-By tagging brands on instagram that you love when you are posting, you also increase your potential for being reposted, and being seen by a wider audience.
+Tag accounts and brands that you want to align with when it makes sense.
+By tagging accounts that align to your message and brand, you increase your discoverability.
+Especially when your target audience is searching for images they are featured it.
+By tagging brands on instagram that you love when you are posting, you also increase your potential for being reposted.
+Now you’re being seen by a wider audience.

 Last but not least, remember that social media is social.
-I put a lot of energy into chatting with members of my audience online, ensuring I’m commenting back when someone leaves a comment on one of my pictures, and actively engaging with people who I think would be perfect to have in my community.
+Put a lot of energy into chatting with members of your audience online.
+Ensure you comment back when someone leaves a comment on one of your pictures.
+Actively engaging with people who you think would be perfect to have in your community is great for recruiting.

-The Instagram algorithm is always changing, and they’re bringing out new features, so strive to use the new ways to get yourself out there.
-I find that Instagram loves to promote those people who are using their new features like Instagram Live + Stories, so integrate these into your strategy to boost your visibility on the explore page.
+The Instagram algorithm is always changing.
+They’re bringing out new features.
+Strive to use the new ways to get yourself out there.
+Instagram loves to promote those people who are using their new features like Instagram Live + Stories.
+Integrate these into your strategy to boost your visibility on the explore page.

-A great trick I use when I promote my webinars, free trainings and email opt-ins is a tool called www.enticehq.com.
+A great trick to use when you promote my webinars, free trainings and email opt-ins is a tool called www.enticehq.com.

-When someone signs up to a free training of mine, I’ve set it up so they go to a thank you page, where they can get access to a BONUS piece of content when they share it with a friend.
+When someone signs up to a free training of mine, set it up so they go to a thank you page.
+Here, they can get access to a BONUS piece of content when they share it with a friend.

-By implementing this on the thank you pages of my opt-ins it has led to thousands of additional shares, and more people signing up for my list, and joining my live trainings.
+By implementing this on the thank you pages of opt-ins it has led to thousands of additional shares.
+More people sign up for lists, and joining live trainings.

-Often, when you’re launching a business your biggest worry is ‘getting traffic’ but it’s important to remember that you don’t have to create traffic out of thin air!
-The traffic is already there, they’re already online, they’re simply on other people’s platforms.
+Often, when you’re launching a business your biggest worry is ‘getting traffic’.
+It’s important to remember that you don’t have to create traffic out of thin air!
+The traffic is already there, they’re already online.
+They’re simply on other people’s platforms.
 It’s up to you to get in front of them.

 One platform that made a huge impact on my growth was collaborating with the Bossbabe network.
-I provided a free training to their customers on how to create passive income in your business, which truly helped their members, but also helped me establish myself as an expert in my space by associating with them.
+I provided a free training to their customers on how to create passive income in your business.
+This truly helped their members, but also helped me establish myself as an expert in my space by associating with them.”

 Reaching out to blogs, publications, podcasts, and other influencers with a large audience to collaborate and provide free content to their followers is a win-win.
-The person who you collaborate with will get valuable free content to publish, and you will position yourself as an authority by associating with industry leaders.
+The person who you collaborate with will get valuable free content to publish.
+In turn, you position yourself as an authority by associating with industry leaders.

 All of these opportunities came from me putting myself out there, never turning down an opportunity to be interviewed, even on smaller platforms.
-I was so passionate about getting my message out there that anyone can create a life and business of freedom, I love to be interviewed and share my tips anywhere I can.
+I was so passionate about getting my message out there that anyone can create a life and business of freedom.
+Part of me loved to be interviewed and share my tips anywhere I can.”

 Stay consistent with showing up—especially when you’re first starting out